aosabook/500lines/same-origin-policy/doc/chapter.md

 Basically, when the request origin is in the allowed origins list of the server.
 The `r.origin = url2origin[r.from.context.src]` constraint sets the `origin`
-field to the one corresponding to the source url (the url from where the document that is generating the request originated).
+field to the one corresponding to the source URL (the URL from where the document that is generating the request originated).

 TODO... more here